turingschool/front-end-curriculum/projects/whateverly.md

 ## Background and Description

-For this project you will be working in a group to write a program that requires you to construct your own dataset as well as work within the constraints of the React framework.
+For this project you will be working in a group to write a program in React.
+This is an opportunity to  reinforce and solidify the concepts we've covered thus far - JS fundamentals, OOP, working with large datasets, and developing workflows.
+This is also an opportunity for you to have more autonomy over what you are building and for _whom_.

 [Weathrly App](http://gs-jm-weatherly.herokuapp.com/)

 ## Goals and Objectives

-- Synthesize knowledge of OOP and classes to create an application using React
+- Synthesize knowledge of OOP, classes, and JS fundamentals to create an application using React
 - Construct complex dataset to be used to implement array mutator and iterator methods to work with data
 - Collaborate and create (and iterate) on user stories
 - Demonstrate good GitHub collaboration and workflow within a large group